Do Charli and Dixie D'Amelio Get Jealous of Each Other? Hear Their Thoughts on Sibling Rivalry - E! Online

 TikTok, one sister just may be catching up.

-Social media superstar Charli D'Amelio may have helped pioneer TikTok dancing fame, but her little sister Dixie D'Amelio has risen through the ranks for the siblings to have a combined 200 million followers.
+Social media superstar Charli D'Amelio may have helped pioneer TikTok dancing fame, but her big sister Dixie D'Amelio has risen through the ranks for the siblings to have a combined 200 million followers.
 But, the stars of Hulu's new family reality series The D'Amelio Show, premiering Sept.
 3, don't see their shared fame as a sibling rivalry.

 "We've never been in competition with each other," Dixie dished during E!
 News' Daily Pop on Sept.
 2. "We've made sure of that our whole lives."